bressler1995/CourseBridge/README.md

-# Open Science 101
+# Course Bridge

-This is a test repository intended to demonstrate advanced markdown formats.
+More to come...